jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/6  Synthetic Data Generation and Training a Model.md

-# Synthetic Data Generation and Training a Model
+# Synthetic Data Generation and Tuning a Model

 In this section we will look at:
 - Synthetic Data Generation and associated Challenges